benallfree/admindo/plugins/dorm/README.md

-# AdminDo DORM Plugin
+# AdminDO DORM Plugin

-An ES module plugin for [AdminDo](../../README.md) that provides a Durable Objects ORM interface.
+An ES module plugin for [AdminDO](../../README.md) that provides a Durable Objects ORM interface.

 ## Installation